 “The Foundation provides individuals an opportunity for healing and growth, especially for those who face various barriers in accessing care.
 I believe it is necessary to provide a safe an non-judgemental space in our community for people to process, become live, and thrive.” – Jesus

 Being attentive and listening actively is a key component of therapy.
 Karen understands that each client is unique, so she incorporates several different treatment interventions and techniques to best serve her clients.
-Her primary interventions include cognitive behavioral, interpersonal, solution-focused, and play therapy modalities.
+Her primary interventions include Biofeedback, cognitive behavioral, interpersonal, and solution-focused.
 Her particular interests are: Adjustment disorders, anxiety, chronic pain, depression, relationship difficulties, PTSD, self-esteem, spirituality and trauma.
 She offers short and long term individual and group therapy.
 She provides a supportive and nonjudgmental environment to discuss struggles and challenges, and encourages each client to embrace and move toward positive changes.

 Karen holds a Master of Science in Clinical Psychology and a Certificate in Forensic Mental Health.
 She welcomes those who have legal problems as it relates to their mental health issues.
-Karen is also a Veteran, having served in the US Army, and has a passion for helping her fellow comrades.
+Karen is also a Veteran, having served in the US Army, and has a passion for helping veterans.

-Dana served in the US Navy as a Surface Warfare Officer from 1999-2005.
-In 2003 she completed a 10 month deployment in support of Operation Enduring Freedom/Iraqi Freedom and later served as a Naval Liaison with the US Coast Guard.
+Dana is a skilled and compassionate counselor.
+She served in the US Navy from 1999-2005 and specializes in treating Veteran and their families, trauma, PTSD, depression, anxiety and using mindfulness-base stress reduction techniques.
 Dana credits learning meditation and other mindfulness tools for helping her successfully transition into the civilian world and for changing her life.

 Our Leadership Team